fanye-west/WebInfoProject/README.md

 ### Deploying:

 ## Setup:
-How to set up the development enviroment (based on https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment)
+How to set up the development enviroment, based on [mozilla express node](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment)
 1. Install node at https://nodejs.org/en/
 2. test node install by typing in terminal ```node -v``` and ```npm -v```.
 3. Install express with ```npm install express``` or install all dependancies with ```cd src```, then ```npm install```